5 minute read

 Aggregation level – how the data is aggregated (for example, by day or by card holder).

 Response – format in which to return the data.
 The default response is a JSON object that contains the results set.
-You can also export the data to a file (CSV or XLSX) or retrieve a JSON representation of the data schema.
+You can also export the data to a CSV file or retrieve a JSON representation of the data schema.

 Query filter – filter for which records to return.
 The default filter is by date, for a recent period of time based on when the query is run.